 We tend to think of Christmas dinner as rather set, sticking to a tried-and-true formula; a roast of some kind, dressing, mashed potatoes and gravy, and maybe some roasted root vegetables seem to be the norm (with some regional variations), with pie or Christmas pudding for dessert.
 In reality, Christmas traditions have developed over time and vary across the globe — and there is often an unexpected story behind the foods we take for granted.

-From the origin of fruitcake and candy canes to just how many calories are in that Christmas dinner, there are a lot of things about Christmas food that you may not know.
-Read on for 10 things you didn’t know about Christmas foods.
+From the origin of fruitcake and candy canes to just how many calories are in that Christmas dinner, we bet that there are a lot of things about Christmas foods that you may not know.